Haida Gwaii Online Learning Fall 2020

 For each online course we will be implementing a balanced approach of synchronous and asynchronous sessions including live lectures, guest speakers, group discussions and activities, blended with online self-directed learning, and exploration of case studies.
 Synchronous sessions will happen weekly over the course of the term.
 We will also provide virtual tours of places such as the Haida Gwaii Museum and Haida Heritage Centre, where our face-to-face Skidegate classroom is located, as well as a selection of other field sites, such as Spirit Lake Trail, and the Delkatla Wildlife Sanctuary.

 You can register for one course, or register for all three.
 There is no requirement to take all the courses.
 There are limited available seats in these courses and we encourage you to register early.
-We will confirm your registration on a first come first served basis, until all seats are full and/or until July 13th, 2020.
+We will confirm your registration on a first come first served basis, until all seats.
 To register, simply fill out this registration form, and a member of the HGI Team will respond to you within one business day.

 HGSE 370 - Introduction to Resilience Theory in Community